GoogleChrome/developer.chrome.com/site/en/blog/devtools-modern-web-debugging/index.md

 As an author, you don’t need to do anything to enable this new behavior.
 It is up to the framework to implement this change.

 {% Aside %}
 The ignore-listing is enabled by populating an extra `x_google_ignoreList` field in the source map that Angular generates when compiling the project.
-We encourage other framework authors to implement a similar change.
+The Chrome DevTools team encourages other framework authors to implement a similar change.
 Refer to the [Case Study: Better Angular Debugging with DevTools](/blog/devtools-better-angular-debugging) post for more details.
 {% endAside %}

 ### Ignore-listed code in stack traces